arhankundu99/System-Design/Hotel Booking System/README.md

 # Hotel Booking System Design

 ## Functional and non functional requirements
-The first step to solving a system design problem is to note down the functional and non functional requirements
+The first step to solving a system design problem is to note down the functional and non functional requirements.

 <table>
   <tr>